Abrahaminte Santhathikal: Production

 Produced under Goodwill Entertainments, producer Joby George announced Abrahaminte Santhathikal on 7 September 2017, on Mammootty's birthday.
 It is the directorial debut of Shaji Padoor, an associate director in Malayalam cinema for 22 years, and is scripted by Haneef Adeni.
-IMammootty had been asking Shaji to direct a film for over 15 years and had given an open date.
+IMammootty had been asking Padoor to direct a film for over 15 years and had given an open date.
 Mammootty plays an IPS officer named Derrick Abraham in the film.
-Shaji said that the plot revolves around an investigation, but it is not a dark thriller, and the protagonist appears uniformly in one or two shots only.
+Shaji Padoor said that the plot revolves around an investigation, but it is not a dark thriller, and the protagonist appears uniformly in one or two shots only.
 The other cast and crew had yet to be finalised as of January.

 Anson Paul, Kaniha, Siddique, Renji Panicker, Suresh Krishna and Tamil actor Yog Japee were confirmed by December end.
 With a puja event in Kochi on 1 January 2018, cinematographer Alby, editor Mahesh Narayan, composer Gopi Sundar and make-up artist Ronex Xavier joined the crew.
 At the event, Mammootty introduced his and Anson Paul's roles as "Abraham's two children".
 Anson and Ratheesh Krishnan, who plays a role, were also Mammootty's suggestions in the cast.
 Principal photography started on 5 January 2018 in Kolenchery, Ernakulam.
 Mammootty was shot on that day at a house in Choondy.
 Kaniha chose as a Mammootty film and joined in January's second week, playing a public prosecutor.
 Tarushi, who plays Anson's love interest, was shot for ten days.
 Filming ended by mid-March.